 The use of steroids is illegal, and longtime use is dangerous both physically and mentally and may have serious legal repercussions.

-Steroid abuse by professional athletes appears on our radar when news reports link these athletes with steroids in relation to scandal, suicide, murder, legal hassles and loss of careers.
+Steroid misuse by professional athletes appears on our radar when news reports link these athletes with steroids in relation to scandal, suicide, murder, legal hassles and loss of careers.
 Yet the athletes have been role models for young people who aspire to be more competitive in sports.
-Users of all ages abuse anabolic steroids to build muscle mass, reduce fat, and enhance physical endurance or attractiveness.
+Users of all ages misuse anabolic steroids to build muscle mass, reduce fat, and enhance physical endurance or attractiveness.

-Long-term steroid use is often concurrent with opioid use, because steroid abuse can cause chronic pain.
+Long-term steroid use is often concurrent with opioid use, because steroid use can cause chronic pain.
 The user may turn to opiates to treat pain, and then become addicted to the opioids.
-In rehab, steroid abuse and the opioid dependency must both be addressed.
+In rehab, steroid use and the opioid addiction must both be addressed.